• Skip to primary navigation

 If you are using a loaf pan, place loaf pan on a sheet tray (to prevent any leaks) and bake for about 50-55 minutes or until a toothpick inserted in the center comes out clean.
 All oven temps vary so it may take more or less time depending on your oven.

-Do not over bake the pumpkin cake.
+Do not over bake the pumpkin bread.
 A few crumbs on a toothpick when testing is ok.
-The cake will keep cooking a little while resting.
+The bread will keep cooking a little while resting.

 • When done, remove from the oven and let cool for 15 minutes

-• Once cool, take a knife carefully around the edge and loosen the cake from the pan.
+• Once cool, take a knife carefully around the edge and loosen the bread from the pan.
 Then invert it (place a plate on top and flip it over on to the plate) and let cool for another 15 minutes.
-If you used parchment paper just lift the sides of the parchment paper up and remove the cake from the pan.
+If you used parchment paper just lift the sides of the parchment paper up and remove from the pan.

 • Enjoy!